Endovascular Repair of an Abdominal Aortic Aneurysm

 and blood pressure, during the procedure.

 Your surgeon will make a small cut in your groin and into an artery there.
-He or she
+Your surgeon

 will then insert a thin, flexible tube (catheter) into the artery.